Joshua Braff does not need another profile that starts with Zach Braff.

 That path feels revealing because it is patient.

 Braff did not arrive as a general creative personality floating from form to form.
-He came up through the slower discipline of literary apprenticeship, through journals, abandoned manuscripts, editorial advice, and the long delay before a first real break.
+He came up through the slower discipline of literary apprenticeship, through journals, abandoned manuscripts, editorial advice, and the long delay before a first public break.

 The three novels show a consistent obsession with family as comic pressure